AdobeDocs/analytics-2.0-apis/data-repair.md

 https://experiencecloudpanel.adobe.com/c/r/datarepair

 When completing the form, please be sure to check the box “Testing new features (beta testing)” in the participation question.
 This indicates your willingness to participate in the beta.

+After submitting the form you will receive an e-mail from the Adobe Beta program.
+Click the link in the e-mail to verify your registration for the beta.

 ![data repair beta_agreement](images/data-repair-beta-agreement.png)